St. Mary Magdalene, Rowington Close

 S. aisle is opposed on the north side by the merest passageway, demarcated with a very different

-- In fact, a double arcade, whose task is to support the nave's
+- in fact, a double arcade, whose task is to support the nave's

-(See also the photograph above right.)
+principal curtain wall.
+(See also the photograph, above right.)

 The piers are octagonal and the intermediate shafts, circular.
 The stone